ppetrid/yawd-elfinder/README.rst

 yawd-elfinder, a file management solution for Django
 ====================================================

-`elFinder`_ is a jQuery file manager providing standard features -such as uploading, moving, renaming files etc-, as well as a set of advanced features such as image resizing/cropping/rotation and archive file creation.
+`elFinder`_ is a jQuery web file manager providing standard features -such as uploading, moving, renaming files etc-, as well as a set of advanced features such as image resizing/cropping/rotation and archive file creation.